Outline

 The humid savannah of Saadani National Park can be divided into three easily distinguishable types: tall grass savannas with herbaceous cover growing up to 2m and scattered palms, short grass grazing land mainly situated on former sisal plantations, and black cotton plains, where the clay soil creates particularly harsh conditions.

-Giraffes, the tallest animals in the world and Tanzania’s national symbol are numerous in Saadani National Park.
-Their tongues have special callus plates, which make them particularly well adapted to browsing on spiny acacia trees.
+Giraffes, Tanzania’s national symbol and the tallest animals in the world, are numerous in Saadani National Park.
+Their tongues have special callus plates, allowing them to browse effectively on spiny acacia trees.
+Large herds of white-bearded wildebeest graze in the short grass savannas; these were introduced to the area in the 1970s, along with plains zebra and eland.

 SAVANNAH